rokket-labs/react-native-template-rokket/README.md

 This template includes the following:

-- Full Typescript 3.8 support
+- Full Typescript 4.2 support
-- React Native 0.63 support (now with Hooks! :raised_hands:)
+- React Native 0.64 and React 17 support
 - Easy to use and understand folder structure to get you up and running as fast as possible
-- Starter example with an essential counter component and a cat-tastic component :cat:
+- Starter example with themes and [React Query](https://react-query.tanstack.com/) for GraphQL requests
-- [UI Kitten](https://akveo.github.io/react-native-ui-kitten/) 5.0 component framework and themes
 - [React Navigation](https://reactnavigation.org/) 5.0
 - [Reactotron](https://github.com/infinitered/reactotron) configured for debugging (including console.tron shortcut)
-- [Jest](https://jestjs.io/) and [Enzyme](https://airbnb.io/enzyme/) for component testing
-- Redux support (with Sagas example)
 - ESLint, TSLint and Prettier configured out-of-the-box
-- Visual Studio Code settings for Prettier and ESLint (:warning: must install VSCode extensions to use them)
+- Helpful DevTools such as Husky, LintStaged and Reactotron already set up

 ## How to contribute